paritytech/arkworks-extensions/README.md

 Library to integrate [arkworks-rs/algebra](https://github.com/arkworks-rs/algebra) into [Substrate](https://github.com/paritytech/substrate).
 This is a partial fork of the code from [arkworks-rs/algebra](https://github.com/arkworks-rs/algebra) and [arkworks-rs/curves](https://github.com/arkworks-rs/curves).
 We fork the popular elliptic curves `BLS12_381`, `BLS12_377`, `BW6_761`, `ED_ON_BLS12_381` and `ED_ON_BLS12_377` in a way which allows us to replace the elliptic curve arithmetic which is usally slow in WASM by host funciton calls into binary code.

 We also provide forks of the models `BW6` and `BLS12`.
-Thea reason for this is that we want to avoid the point preparation in the Substrate runtime.
+The reason for this is that we want to avoid the point preparation in the Substrate runtime.
 Therefore we re-define the elliptic curve sub-groups `G2` for both models as thin wrappers around the affine points and move the point preparation procedure to the host function site.

 ## Usage